-Whether you decide to call it travelling green, ecotourism or ethical travel, keeping a mindful attitude while trekking across the globe will help to minimise your carbon footprint.
+Whether you decide to call it traveling green, ecotourism or ethical travel, keeping a mindful attitude while trekking across the globe will help to minimize your carbon footprint.
 Every action towards sustainable travel will directly impact the environment.

 The World Tourism Organization describes sustainable travel as ‘development which meets the needs of present tourists and host regions while protecting and enhancing opportunity for the future.’

-Here are some ways you can be more of sustainable traveller.
+Here are some ways you can be more of sustainable traveler.
 Consider these steps:

 Leave no trace

-Help protect the long term health of the natural world by practising what’s known as the seven principles of ‘leave no trace’:
+Help protect the long term health of the natural world by practicing what’s known as the seven principles of ‘leave no trace’: